Who will win the 2020 election? Here are Joe Biden and Donald Trump's paths to victory

-As of 1:30 p.m.
-PT, both President Donald Trump and former Vice President Joe Biden have paths to victory, depending on how the remaining battleground states are called.
+As of 8:30 a.m.
+ET, both President Donald Trump and former Vice President Joe Biden have paths to victory, depending on how the remaining battleground states are called.

 The pivotal states that are still too close to call are Arizona, Georgia, Nevada, North Carolina and Pennsylvania.

-ABC News called Michigan just after 1:30 p.m. as a victory for Biden.
-The vote in Wisconsin is also very close and hasn't yet been certified, but ABC News is reporting Biden as the apparent winner.
+ABC News called Michigan as a victory for Biden on Wednesday.
+With 100% of precincts reporting, ABC News can report that former Vice President Joe Biden has a lead of about a half a percentage point over President Donald Trump in Wisconsin.
+Because the vote is very close and has not yet been certified, ABC News is not projecting a winner, but is characterizing Biden as the apparent winner.

 Ways Biden can win

-With Biden winning Michigan Wednesday after, per ABC News projections, and the likely winner in Wisconsin, he's at 253 electoral votes.
+With Biden as Michigan's projected winner and the apparent winner in Wisconsin, he's at 253 electoral votes.
 He needs to reach 270 to win, and he has a few ways to get there.

 If Biden wins Pennsylvania, which has 20 electoral votes, then he's over the top then and there.
-But President Trump is leading in Pennsylvania, so that's far from a sure bet for Biden.
+As of Thursday, Trump is leading in Pennsylvania, so that's far from a sure bet for Biden.

 He could also make up the missing 17 electoral votes with a combination of any two other outstanding states, like Arizona and Nevada (where he's leading), or one of those plus North Carolina (15 electoral votes), or Georgia (16 electoral votes).